 In this episode Jemimah speaks with Irish poet, storyteller and theologian, Pádraig Ó Tuama.
 It’s a profoundly wise and insightful interview, touching on themes of language, story, gospel, power, community, sexuality and religion.
-It’s not an interview you can listen to just once!

 Interview starts at 16m 10s

 “Poetry is the capacity to sacramentalize things you wish you hadn’t experienced, but by approaching them with courage and with tenderness and vulnerability – poetry puts language around something.
 And so, poetry for me is a practice of courage.”

 “We are storied and ‘storifying’ peoples…we have an inherent narrative intelligence, where we use one’s story and use that as a doorway to go into another story to begin to make sense of our lives, and to begin to use caricature and character in order to play around with the possibility of meaning, resistance and safety and shelter.
 And that’s a glorious thing to do.”